y3046308/integrations-core/ibm_mq/README.md

 ### Installation

-The Ibm_mq check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.
+The Ibm_mq check is included in the [Datadog Agent][2] package.
+However, in order for it to work it needs to have an IBM MQ client installed on the box.

 ### Configuration